Leigan0/FT-cloud-tech-test/README.md

 #### Technology decisions

-I have decided to write this with JavaScript/Node primarily as this is the the language most commonly used at FT.
+I have decided to write this with JavaScript/Node.
-I have some (limited) experience in this language and framework from my final project, but I am also keen to gain more knowledge and understanding of this framework.
+I have some (limited) experience of this framework from my final project, but I am also keen to gain more knowledge and understanding.

 I am using Express for my app routing, and Node.js to allow me to use JS in the front and backend.

-Supertest: Allows me to test API.
+Supertest: Allows me to test the controller with ease.

 Mocha: Test framework that runs in the browser and on Node.js.
-I have not used this tech before to test a application I have written, however I think this will be a good learning point.
+I have chosen this because I wanted to learn a different testing framework (as I usually use Jasmine).

 Chai: Allows should, expect and asserts matchers.
 Whilst I have not used this tech before, adding expect matchers makes the syntax more readable, so I have chosen to use this also.

 Istanbul: I wanted to add a test coverage to allow some measure of my testing.
 Whilst I know it is not a strong indicator of test quality, it allows some insight, and highlights areas for consideration.

-I will use Heroku to host the website.
-I originally intended to use AWS however I have not had time to fully understand how to deploy to AWS, so I have used Heroku.

-I made the decision to use Heroku due to time pressures, and I also want to be able to implement some level of continuous integration and continuous deployment.
+I used Heroku to host the website.
+I originally intended to use AWS however I have not had time to fully understand how to deploy to AWS.
+I also wanted to be able to implement some level of continuous integration and continuous deployment.
 As I have some experience in Heroku, using this platform will allow me to look into this further.

-Given more time I would gain further understanding and deploy to AWS.
+Given more time I would gain further understanding and deploy to AWS using CloudFormation.

 #### Testing & Implementation decisions

 I have completed unit tests for express routes.
-I have pulled server.listen out to serverStart so I do not have to set a port for testing, supertest will deal with this.
-This also ensures the server is closed between tests and does not cause server in use errors.

-I have added eslint, and configured this to run in a pretest script.
-This has been automated to a degree as linter will now run before tests - tests will not run until eslint has no errors.
-I have done this to improve my JavaScript code base.
+When using Supertest I was running into 'server in use errors'.
+After researching this I believe the error was due to having server.listen within the server file which is required within the test files.
+To solve this I added the server.listen to a serverStart file.
+This allows supertest to set its own port and resolved the errors.

-I have also updated git hooks - pre-commit file to run npm test at each commit.
+I wanted to improve my JavaScript code standards and consistency so I added eslint and configured this to run as part of the test suite.
+I also updated the git hooks pre-commit file to run npm test at each commit.
+I did this to ensure all tests are passing at each commit, with no linting issues.

-This runs linting and tests prior to each commit.
-I have done this to improve code quality and code commits as I cannot commit code with linting errors or failing tests.

-To persist data I have decided to use mongoose / mongodb, through Mlab platform.
-No requirement for relational database, so no reason to use postgres.
-I have chosen mlab over mongodb locally for ease of use and scalability.
-Having data saved in cloud rather than local machine is more efficient and maintainable from any resource.
+To persist data I have decided to use mongoose with mongodb, hosted on the mlab platform.
+I have chosen mlab over running mongodb locally for ease of use, and to gain some further experience storing data in a cloud platform.

-I have attempted to isolate my tests as much as possible.

-The test suite uses a test database which is cleared after test suite runs - may need to look at cleaning between each test when testing GET routes for ratings (if move onto this).
-I did not implement this straight away as it was not required and did not affect my tests already written.
+I do not have much knowledge of testing an express application, so I have found isolating the tests challenging.
+At the moment the test suite uses a test a mlab database which is cleared after the suite runs.
+As such the unit tests are not isolated, to solve this problem for unit tests I would look stub out database calls.
+For integration tests, an alternative would be to have the mongodb locally to remove the need api calls to mlab.

+Once I had a basic app which displayed the form, and then saved a rating I decided to implement some additional features along with the MVP.
+I did this as I wanted to improve my understanding of CI/CD.

-I wanted to have CI build so my first step was to build using travis.
-I have not used this before for node projects or projects with mongodb.
+To automate testing I decided to set up continuous integration, to do this I chose to build using Travis.
+I chose Travis as I have used this before for Ruby projects.
+I have not used Travis for node projects or projects with mongodb.
+I ran into several problems, but resolved these by using the Travis docs available online.

-Initial attempted failed - could not access mongourl.
-I Solved this by adding encrypted version MONGOLAB_URI_TEST env variable to travis.yml.
-I then attempted deploy to Heroku.
-Set up mlab using this tutorial https://devcenter.heroku.com/articles/mongolab

-Heroku sets env MONGODB_URI - so amended across app.
-App deploys to Heroku - https://ft-tech-test.herokuapp.com/ MVP met.
+Once CI was set up, I then deployed to Heroku.
+Again, I have not had any experience in deploying an express app to Heroku, or an app which uses mlab, so I followed this tutorial https://devcenter.heroku.com/articles/mongolab.

-Whilst automated testing, CI/CD were not part of MVP, I had a objective to achieve this for my learning.
-To improve automation I have added script to travis.yml file to push to Heroku after successful build.
-App now tested (specs / lint) and deployed on push to git.
+Once I completed this my was MVP met.

+To improve automation and implement continuous deployment I have added script to travis.yml file to push to Heroku after a successful build.
+The app is now tested (tests / lint) and deployed on developer push to git.
 Keys in travis.yml are encrypted by travis.

-As I have met MVP I have chosen to implement some additional features.
+As I have met the MVP I have chosen to implement some additional features.
 I also spent some time refactoring my tests to remove repeated code.

 ### Next steps

 If I had more time my next considerations points would be:

-- add feature tests, the application is not featured tested - tests which recreated user interaction.
+- add feature tests, the application is currently not feature tested.
-  - I would need to research how to write feature tests for express app
+  - I would need to research how to write feature tests for express app using a web driver

-- improve unit tests / isolation - I think my testing could be improved
+- improve unit tests / isolation
   - To do this I would spend more time researching testing techniques - google, mocha docs, stack overflow
   - Search for tutorials for examples on how to isolate / unit test express apps
   - Search Github for examples